jichaojoyce/data-science-project-1/README.md

 ## Results<a name="results"></a>

-The main finding is that the IT works need more women!
-In 2017, ~60% men working as a programmer compared with only ~0.6% women.
+The main finding is that IT works need more women!
+In 2017, ~60% of men working as a programmer compared with only ~0.6% of women.
 America offered women the highest salary!
-Salary for the first 15 years' career is quite equal.
-But after 15 years, man's salary is higher than woman.
-Men feels more statisfied with their job and career compared with women.
+The salary for the first 15 years' career is quite equal.
+But after 15 years, men's salary is higher than women.
+Men feel more satisfied with their job and career compared with women.

 More detailed discussion can be found in the Jupyter notebook.